kdevnel/Chat-operators/readme.md

 - adds button to remove red HEs
 - adds button to copy all HEs info to clipboard
 - adds general stats for throttle, availability, etc.
+- highlights the textarea when you write a /note

 ## REQUIREMENTS: